iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Trash<br> :date: __2021-07-29 22:28:33__

+> It doesn't work.
+Literally no matter when I check it to see it is still stuck in February.<br> :date: __2021-07-29 16:47:13__

+> When the app was first introduced to the Michigan community through TV commercial they never mentioned needing some pin# to get notifications on if you had come in contact with an infected person.
+As stated in other rates here my phone hasn't had a check since April 21'.
+It would be a great tool if it really worked and if we knew we needed some pin#.<br> :date: __2021-07-29 02:14:27__

+> App doesn't update?
+The last time it checked for exposures was March 28, 2021 and it's July 27, 2021.
+What's the point if it doesn't work🤔 I have updated the app and it still show March 28, 2021<br> :date: __2021-07-27 14:38:44__

+> Covid was created by liberals and has a 99.7% survival rate.
+Move on and don't install this app.
+We have bigger issues in our country like DC!
+STOP BEING SHEEP!<br> :date: __2021-07-25 02:07:02__

 > Does not update, just usi g up space on my phone.
 Useless!<br> :date: __2021-07-22 15:41:32__

 > This is the perfect app for people who hate actual science and prefer to live in fear instead!<br> :date: __2021-07-20 08:25:49__